yuja/jj/docs/bookmarks.md

 is similar to Mercurial, which fetches all its bookmarks (equivalent to Git's branches) by default.

-## Bookmark movement
+## Bookmark updates

-Currently Jujutsu automatically moves local bookmarks when these conditions are
+Currently Jujutsu automatically updates local bookmarks when these conditions are
 met:

  * When a commit has been rewritten (e.g, when you rebase) bookmarks and the working-copy will move along with it.
- * When a commit has been abandoned, all associated bookmarks will be moved to its parent(s).
-If a working copy was pointing to the abandoned commit, then a new working-copy commit will be created on top of the parent(s).
+ * When a commit has been abandoned, all associated bookmarks will be deleted.

-You could describe the movement as following along the change-id of the current bookmark commit, even if it isn't entirely accurate.
+You could describe the updates as following along the change-id of the current bookmark commit, even if it isn't entirely accurate.

 ## Pushing bookmarks: Safety checks